-Significant number of features typical of ocean breaking waves was reproduced in this two-dimensional fully-nonlinear study which points out to the modulational instability as a likely mechanism active in the field, at least at the scale of dominant waves.
+A significant number of features typical of ocean breaking waves was reproduced in this two-dimensional fully nonlinear study which points out to the modulational instability as a likely mechanism active in the field, at least at the scale of dominant waves.
 Most important further research, however, is needed into the role of this mechanism in broadband and three-dimensional wave fields, particularly at the shorter wave scales.
-Since there are theoretical and experimental indications that this mechanism can be suppressed if frequency and directional spectra are broad, nature of wave energy dissipation and breaking can be different in three-dimensional wave fields, particularly at smaller scales characterised by broader angular distributions.
+Since there are theoretical and experimental indications that this mechanism can be suppressed if frequency and directional spectra are broad, nature of wave energy dissipation and breaking can be different in three-dimensional wave fields, particularly at smaller scales characterized by broader angular distributions.

-Alex Babanin and Dmitry Chalikov conducted this research with the support of an RDS (Research Development Scheme) grant of the Swinburne University of Technology.
+Alex Babanin and Dmitry Chalikov conducted this research with the support of a research development scheme (RDS) grant of the Swinburne University of Technology.
 The authors are thankful to Alastair Jenkins and Yulia Troitskaya for useful discussions.